nastanford/KnowledgeBase/KnowledgeBase/Projects/OEM-COOPTOOL/Notes.md

 Plans Links
 CSV
 Is there an easy way to impersonate
 Replace Approved Null with empty space
 New User added to Users List
 Planner Finished - Approver - send email etc.

+##### Today
+CSV
+Security
+Impersonate a user to see what they see
+Replace Approved Null with empty space
+New User added to Users List
+Planner Finished - Approver - send email etc.